fredy-laksmono/lucky-adventure/README.md

 The top part contain your character status.
 ![status bar](./Assets/StatusBar.png)

-The second part will contain the story of the game and also providing your current floor level.
+The second part contain the story of the game and also providing your current floor level.
 ![story bar](./Assets/StoryBar.png)

-The third part will contain your current scenario.
+The third part contain your current scenario.
 It include path selection and enemy info.
 ![path](./Assets/ScenarioBarPath.png) ![enemy](./Assets/ScenarioBarEnemy.png)

-The last part will be the battle option where you can select either to attack or buff up your defence.
+The last part contain the battle option where you can select either to attack or buff up your defence.
 ![battle](./Assets/BattleOption.png)

 ---